xwirkijowski/xwirkijowski/README.md

 ![Sebastian - Atypography](atypography-1.png)

----

 ![Open for work!](open-for-work.png)

 # Hello there!

-I'm Sebastian — Full-Stack Developer, SysAdmin, DevOps, and Designer — a Jack-of-All-Trades from Poland.
+**I'm Sebastian** _— Full-Stack Developer, SysAdmin, DevOps, and Designer —_ **a Jack-of-All-Trades from Poland.**

-In IT since 2013, programming since 2015.
+In IT since 2013, programming since 2015, with Node.js since 2019.

 ## Technologies I work with